LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2025-01-14-social-media-and-blogs.md

 These thoughts of mine are mine alone, and no social media site deserves to host them.
 That might be an uninteresting revelation, and many of you probably came to this conclusion a long time ago.
 So that's where I land myself today; this blog isn't so much for other people as it is for me to organize my own thoughts, to document how my thinking evolves over time, and to provide a safe way for anyone I care about to interact with me (either silently or explicitly) without being concerned about that communication being harvested for a capitalistic agenda.

 I still find myself longing for the period of the Decade-Long Party, the golden era of the internet.
 I'm not sure we can ever truly return to that, but me disengaging from social media in all forms is one step towards that direction.
 Even if it's my own lonely corner of the internet that no one ever visits, at least I'll have peace from whatever kind of soul-sucking monstrosity the internet has become.

+## :material-robot-happy: The Kingdom of Ember Vale

+??? chatgpt "The Kingdom of Ember Vale"

+    Once, there was a vast and thriving kingdom called Ember Vale, nestled between mountains of wisdom and rivers of shared trust.
+Its people, though diverse in thought and creed, lived in relative harmony.
+They debated ideas openly in the Great Commons, a space where disagreements were the sparks that forged understanding, not flames that consumed it.

+    But one day, a shadow fell over Ember Vale.
+An ambitious group of merchants arrived, bearing glittering trinkets they claimed could reveal “truths” faster than the human heart could feel or the mind could reason.
+They called their invention The Echo Spire.
+It stood tall in the center of the kingdom, a tower of shifting mirrors that reflected back the desires, fears, and anger of those who gazed into it.

+    At first, the people were fascinated.
+They crowded around the Spire, watching as its mirrors revealed their grievances in magnified form.
+A farmer might see a reflection of a drought that seemed eternal, though the skies had rained just the day before.
+A merchant might see a rival’s success as insurmountable treachery, though it was merely fair competition.

+    The Spire fed on their emotions, humming louder with every heated word and every clenched fist.
+It whispered back promises that were sweet to some and bitter to others: “You deserve more.
+They are taking it from you.
+Look at them—don’t you see?”

+    Soon, the Great Commons grew quiet.
+Few went there anymore, for the Spire offered easier answers.
+The kingdom fractured into camps, each believing the mirrors showed only their truth.
+They began to distrust not only each other but also the elders who once guided the kingdom with wisdom.

+    From this chaos rose a figure called the Flamekeeper.
+He spoke loudly, with words that burned bright but gave little light.
+“The Spire is your ally,” he proclaimed.
+“It shows you what they are hiding.
+Trust in me, for I alone can douse the fires threatening our land!”
+His voice echoed through the Spire, amplified and distorted until his followers heard not words, but prophecy.

+    The Flamekeeper’s words turned neighbor against neighbor, friend against friend.
+People abandoned their farms, their crafts, and their families to build shrines in his honor, convinced that loyalty to him would save them.
+Those who questioned the Flamekeeper were cast as villains, their images warped by the Spire into monstrous forms.

+    The kingdom, once a place of shared purpose, became a wasteland of suspicion and anger.
+The rivers of trust dried up, and the mountains of wisdom crumbled under the weight of lies.

+    Yet, amidst the turmoil, a small group of villagers remembered the Great Commons.
+They began to gather there again, away from the Spire’s influence.
+They spoke not in shouts but in whispers, sharing their truths without mirrors to distort them.
+Slowly, they began to rebuild the bonds that the Spire had broken.

+    Their task was daunting, for the Spire still stood, its whispers drawing crowds.
+But they knew that the only way to heal Ember Vale was to reject the illusions and rekindle the practice of listening, of questioning, of seeing each other not as reflections but as people.

+    And so, they toiled in the shadow of the Spire, hoping that one day, the kingdom might remember the light that once united it, brighter than any flame.